rileyeaton-ubc/rileyeaton-ubc/README.md

 - Domains such as data processing, real-time systems, and networking
 - Major interest in applying my skills to the field of aerospace 🚀

-# ➕ More Info & Contact
+# ➕ Resume & Contact

 ### 📃 [My Resume](https://github.com/rileyeaton-ubc/rileyeaton-resume/blob/main/Riley_Eaton_resume.pdf)